HackYourFuture/JavaScript/hand-in-assignments-guide.md

 ## Before you start

 1. You get assigned a mentor at the start of the module in the slack group chat.
 (S)He is responsible for reviewing your work for the duration of the module.
-2. Please don't hesitate to contact Joséphine or the cohort supervisor if you are facing any issues.
+2. Please don't hesitate to contact your mentor or the education director if you are facing any issues.
 We are here to help you out!

 ## Review process